kv-orm/core/README.md

 However, when reading these values with kv-orm, in fact a `Promise<string>` is returned.
 Simply switching these type definitions to `Promise<T>` is not valid either, as writing values is done synchronously.

-Therefore, to improve the developer experience and prevent Typescript errors such as `'await' has no effect on the type of this expression. ts(80007)` and `Property 'then' does not exist on type 'T'. ts(2339)`, when declaring the Entity, wrap the property types in the `columnType` helper.
+Therefore, to improve the developer experience and prevent TypeScript errors such as `'await' has no effect on the type of this expression. ts(80007)` and `Property 'then' does not exist on type 'T'. ts(2339)`, when declaring the Entity, wrap the property types in the `columnType` helper.
 In the same example:

 ```typescript
 import { Column, Entity, columnType } from "@kv-orm/core";